<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Cybersecurity Risk Dashboards On The Assessment Level

-While you can see the breakdown of cybersecurity risk on an executive dashboard - that is a rollup of all assessments and serves a different function.
 An assessment-level cybersecurity dashboard must also reflect risk information as it relates to that assessment and that framework.
 A cybersecurity risk dashboard that adds a risk breakdown by control family gives a deeper level of insight - when coupled with the gap analysis and gold-standard benchmarking, it empowers leaders to make data-informed decisions faster supported by security risk data.
-The value of an integrated risk management platform, in this case, the ability to manage risks, is unparalleled given that IRM dashboards are not broken into the modules that limit legacy GRC platforms.
+The value of an integrated risk management platform, in this case, the ability to manage risks, is unparalleled, given that IRM cyber risk dashboards are not broken into the modules that limit legacy GRC platforms.

 Cybersecurity Dashboard